 Supernatural storyteller HANTU recounts the story of a haunting in 1998.
-In short, one of the girls in a group staying overnight at a chalet was possessed by a playful spirit who wanted to play mahjong with them.
-Other overnight campers have also said that they’ve felt an eerie presence in the public toilets, even though they knew they were alone.
+In short, a girl who stayed overnight with her friends at the ECP chalet was possessed by a cheeky spirit that wanted to play mahjong together.
+Other overnight campers have also mentioned feeling an eerie presence in public, even though they knew they were alone.

 4. Bedok Reservoir Park – Multiple suicides & drowning cases

-While Bedok Reservoir Park is very popular amongst the residents nearby, it is also infamous for being a suicide spot.
+While Bedok Reservoir Park is very popular amongst residents nearby, it is also infamous for being a suicide spot.
 The worst year was 2011 when 6 bodies were found in the reservoir – all suspected suicides.
-In fact, The Straits Times reported that the 6th body was only discovered an hour before 8 religious leaders were invited to perform a cleansing ceremony at the reservoir.
+In fact, The Straits Times reported that the 6th body was only discovered an hour before 8 religious leaders performed a cleansing ceremony there.

-Rumour has it that some people believe there is an invisible sinister force drawing people to the water.
+Rumour has it that some people believe there’s an invisible sinister force drawing people to the water.
 So, maybe don’t go running alone at night?

-Probably one of the most retold ghost stories in Bedok involves the wife of a cheating husband who committed suicide but not before declaring “It’s not over, Darling” – written in blood on their house walls.
+Probably one of the most retold ghost stories in Bedok involves the wife of a cheating husband.
+She committed suicide but not before declaring “It’s not over, Darling” – written in blood on their house walls.
 Her spirit haunted the mistress for years.

-5. Sembawang Park – Pontianak & headless apparitions sightings
+5. Sembawang Park – Sightings of Pontianak & headless apparitions

 Back in the day, Sembawang Park used to be part of the Nee Soon Rubber Estate.
-If you are familiar with the different types of Singapore ghosts, you’ll know that Pontianaks like to reside in rubber trees.
-Men, beware as they are known to only prey on unsuspecting males.
+If you’re familiar with the different types of Singapore ghosts, you’ll know that Pontianaks like to reside in rubber trees.
+Men, beware of your surroundings because they’re known to only prey on unsuspecting males.

 This spot was also where a mass execution took place during the Japanese occupation.
-During the 90s, frightful stories were told of headless apparitions being sighted.
+Back in the 90s, frightful stories were told of headless apparitions being sighted.

-Deeper into the forested area is Kampong Wak Hassan, where you’ll come across the spooky sight of strewn idols and statues of deities.
-This is a popular spot for spiritual masters to perform cleansing rituals and bury cursed items said to be holding evil spirits.
+Deeper into the forested area is Kampong Wak Hassan, where you’ll come across a spooky sight of strewn idols and statues of deities.
+This was a popular spot for spiritual masters to perform cleansing rituals, and bury cursed items said to be holding evil spirits.

 Another tale going around comes from those fishing at the beach.
-Word has it that the spirit of an old pakcik guards the area and tries to prevent people from going into the village.
+Word has it that the spirit of an old pakcik guards the area and tries to prevent people from entering the village.

 6. Bukit Batok Nature Park – Creepy white figure spotted at night

-Both these horrifying true crimes have led some visitors to believe the angry spirits of these women who were wronged are still in the area, making this one of the most haunted parks in Singapore.
-In fact, a few people – including a paranormal investigator who goes by Mohd Ariffin – have claimed to see a creepy white figure at night.
-This one sent shivers down our spine.
+These horrifying true crimes have led visitors to believe the angry spirits of these women still roam the area, making the park a popular haunted spot.
+In fact, a few people, including a paranormal investigator who goes by Mohd Ariffin, have claimed to see a creepy white figure at night.
+This one really sent shivers down our spine.

 7. Kent Ridge Park – One of the battlegrounds during WWII

-During WWII, there was a 48-hour Battle of Pasir Panjang at Kent Ridge Park between the Japanese and Malay regimen.
-According to Singapore Infopedia, Lieutenant Adnan Saidi, who was leading the Malay Batallion, was captured by the Japanese soldiers, tortured, and hung head down from a tree.
+During WWII, there was a 48-hour-long Battle of Pasir Panjang that took place at Kent Ridge Park between the Japanese and Malay regimen.
+Leader of the Malay Battalion Lieutenant Adnan Saidi was captured by the Japanese soldiers, tortured, and hung head down from a tree.

-The Japanese soldiers prevented anyone from taking down his body, and so he was denied a proper burial.
-Decades have passed, and people roaming the park at night have claimed to hear the screams of tortured soldiers and have sensed that Adnan’s restless spirit is still around.
+The Japanese soldiers prevented anyone from taking down his body, and so, he was denied a proper burial.
+Decades have passed, and people roaming the park at night claim they heard screams of the tortured soldiers while also sensing Adnan’s restless spirit.

 Paranormal activities at haunted parks in Singapore

-Unsurprisingly, there are numerous paranormal investigator groups that have visited these haunted parks in Singapore to corroborate the stories of those who have experienced such hauntings first-hand.
+Unsurprisingly, there are numerous paranormal investigator groups that have visited these haunted parks in Singapore, corroborating real-life stories of such hauntings first-hand.
 In the process, many have discovered their own hair-raising findings.

-While these parks are all still popular spots for recreational activities, a quick Google search to plan your visit will result in tons of ghost stories and spooky confessions of real people who claimed to have gone through a supernatural experience.
-And survived to tell the tale.
+While these parks are still popular spots for recreational activities, a quick Google search to plan your visit will result in tons of ghost stories and confessions of people who have experienced supernatural experiences.
+Whether or not they’re true, there’s only one way to find out.

 Drop us your email so you won't miss the latest news.